machanic/CronHub/README.md

 check whether the crontab job has been SUCCESSFULLY executed.
 If it is not SUCCESSFULLY done, administrators had to RE-EXECUTE job one by one.
 This cronhub project aim to ease this burden, and supply a friendly web interface to manage it within JUST A MOUSE CLICK.

-NOTE:this project only have chinese language edition up to now, but will have English edition very soon.
+NOTE:this project only have chinese language edition up to now, but English edition will come very soon.

 Installation(Chinese)
 ------------